tcarette/ASP-HS/README.md

 * functions beginning with D: functions that compute differential effects (first - second)
     * argument 1-3: as above for first state
     * argument 4-6: as above for second state

+#### weights (ASTP2K)

+Calculate configuration weights and cumulated weights using .l file
+* argument 1: root name of the target
+* argument 2: root name of the .c file containing the configuration to be condsidered